shuxiangru/AC209A_Alzheimers/Variable Selections and Significance of Predictors.md

     Index(['ADAS13', 'MMSE', 'RAVLT_immediate', 'FAQ', 'ICV_slope'], dtype='object')

-Surprisingly, we only have 5 significant predictors using bootstrap method and four of them are cognitive assessments which don't cost as much as brain imaing tests.
+Surprisingly, we only have 5 significant predictors using bootstrapping and four of them are cognitive assessments which don't cost as much as brain imaing tests.
 Specifically, the significant assessments are:
 - **`ADAS13`**: Alzheimer’s Disease Assessment Scale
 - **`MMSE`**: Mini-Mental State Examination
 - **`RAVLT_immediate`**: Rey Auditory Verbal Learning Immediate Test
-- **`FAQ`**: Functional Activities Questionnaire in Older Adults with Dementia.
-We found this result a bit doubtful because no brain imaging tests are picked as significant predictors while studies have shown the great important role of brain imaging in diagnosing Alzheimer's Disease.
-However, if other models also give similar result, patients are likely to save a lot of money and time.
+- **`FAQ`**: Functional Activities Questionnaire in Older Adults with Dementia We found this result a bit doubtful because no brain imaging tests are picked as significant predictors while studies have shown the important role of brain imaging in diagnosing Alzheimer's Disease.
+However, if other models also give similar results, patients are likely to save a lot of money and time.
-- **`ICV_slope`**: The change of intracranial vault volume in magnetic resonance imaging(MRI) result
+- **`ICV_slope`**: The change of intracranial vault volume in magnetic resonance imaging (MRI) result

 ## Feature importance by Random Forest